-Chief, Division of Scientific Authority Rosemania Anan
+Chief, Division of Scientific Authority Roveman Anam Ph.D.

-Subject: General advice for the export and introduction from the sea of wild porbeagle shark harvest season, opening on January 1, 2014.
+Subject: General advice for the export and introduction from the sea of wild porbeagle shark

-(Lamna nasus) harvested in the commercial fishery by U.S. fisherman in the 2014
+(Lamna nasus) harvested in the commercial fishery by U.S. fisherman in 2017

-Advice: The Division of Scientific Authority (DSA) finds that the export and introduction from the sea of wild porbeagle shark harvested by U.S. fisherman in the 2014 harvest season is not detrimental to the survival of the species, provided that the harvest is in compliance with U.S. management plans in place for the species.
+Advice: The Division of Scientific Authority (DSA) finds that the export and introduction from the sea of wild porbeagle shark harvested by U.S. fisherman in the 2017 harvest season is not detrimental to the survival of the species, provided that the harvest is in compliance with U.S. management plans in place for the species.